iemejia/catho/README.md

     cabal build

-Catalogs are automatically added to the .catho directory, and correspond to gzippped sqlite3 databases, for more info about catalogs see the catalog.sql file.
+Catalogs are automatically added to the .catho directory, and correspond to sqlite3 databases, for more info about catalogs see the catalog.sql file.